mehulagg/gitlab/doc/development/background_migrations.md

 to 10 minutes!
 When dealing with large background migrations, this can cut the total migration time by days.

-Caution: when batching in this way, it is important to look at query times on the higher end of the table or relation being updated.
-EachBatch may generate some queries that become much slower when dealing with higher id ranges.
+When batching in this way, it is important to look at query times on the higher end of the table or relation being updated.
+EachBatch may generate some queries that become much slower when dealing with higher ID ranges.